Ergodicity of Bowen-Margulis measure for the Benoist 3-manifolds

 \section{Introduction}

+In 2004, Yves Benoist released the first results on geodesic flows of compact quotients of properly convex domains in real projective space endowed with the Hilbert metric, proving that strict convexity of the domain is equivalent to an Anosov geodesic flow of the quotient \cite{Ben1}.
+Not long after, Benoist produced nontrivial examples of nonstrictly convex domains with compact quotients in dimension three, and proved rigid geometric properties for these domains (\cite{Ben4}, see Theorem \ref{thm:ben3mfldgeom}).

-We study the geodesic flow of a class of compact 3-manifolds, which we call the Benoist 3-manifolds following his extensive work on existence and geometric properties of such manifolds (\cite{Ben4}, see Theorem \ref{thm:ben3mfldgeom}).
-These geometries have similar topological properties to nonpositively curved manifolds which are rank one, hence they are interesting and promising candidates for studying the geodesic flow.
+This family of 3-manifolds, whose quotients we call the Benoist 3-manifolds, lack the Anosov property but have have similar topological properties to nonpositively curved manifolds which are rank one.
+Hence they are promising candidates for studying the geodesic flow.
 However, the geometry is only Finsler and not Riemannian, meaning angles are not defined, the natural metric is not $\CAT(0)$, and the geodesic flow is not $C^1$.
-In this work, we extend the approach of Knieper for rank one manifolds \cite{Kn97,Kn98} to the Benoist 3-manifolds.
-In doing so, we study the geodesic flow of compact quotients of properly convex domains in real projective space, known also as Hilbert geometries, without the strictly convex hypothesis for the first time.
-We will now state the main results broadly, followed by historical background, and we introduce the objects of study and core definitions in Section 2.
-The central result of this work is:
+In this work, we extend the approach of Knieper for rank one manifolds \cite{Kn97,Kn98} and study the geodesic flow of properly convex domains in real projective space, known also as Hilbert geometries, without the strictly convex hypothesis for the first time.
+We prove the following central result:

 \begin{theorem} The Bowen-Margulis measure is an ergodic measure of maximal entropy for geodesic flows of the Benoist 3-manifolds. \end{theorem}